darvin/X.ZoomOut/README.md

 With this advanced virtual meeting app, you can collaborate with coworkers from anywhere in the world, all while feeling like you're in the same room.
 Whether you're having a quick catch-up or a longer team meeting, this app is designed to make remote collaboration more efficient, productive, and enjoyable.

+To implement this solution, we will use WebRTC for voice-only communication and screensharing.
+We will leverage SwiftUI to create the user interface for the virtual meeting app.

+For generating the static "conference table" view, we will use on-device StableDiffusion.
+We will use Control-Net for selective low-resolution generation of the face features update in real-time.